Pivotal Container Service (PKS)

 For a detailed list of components and supported versions by a particular PKS release, see the PKS Release Notes.

-See PKS Prerequisites for information about the requirements for installing PKS.
+For information about the requirements for installing PKS, see PKS Prerequisites.

-To install PKS, you must deploy Ops Manager v2.0.
+To install PKS, you must deploy Ops Manager v2.0 or v2.1.
 You use Ops Manager to install and configure PKS.

 If you are installing PKS to vSphere, you can also configure integration with NSX-T and Harbor.